avanwest/Flix/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Main issue while building app was working with constraints on objects when formating the app.

 ## License